rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ### a.
 Diabetes Dataset

-The Diabetes Dataset contains a binary attribute that denotes whether the patient has Diabetes or not, which is based on 20 Clinical Attributes.
+The Diabetes Dataset contains a binary attribute that denotes whether the patient has Diabetes or not, which is based on 20 clinical attributes.

 ### b.
 Cancer Dataset

-The Cancer Dataset contains a binary attribute that denotes whether the patient has Cancer or not, which is based on 9 Clinical Attributes.
+The Cancer Dataset contains a binary attribute that denotes whether the patient has Cancer or not, which is based on 9 clinical attributes.

 ### c.
 Herbal Plants Dataset

-The Herbal Plants Dataset contains 23 Drug Properties along with an attribute that denotes which Chemical Compound is available in the plants.
+The Herbal Plants Dataset contains 23 drug properties along with an attribute that denotes which chemical compound is available in the plants.

 ## Data Transformations